 Please read the terms of this notice carefully and ensure that you understand them before using this site.

 Paye Services Limited respects your privacy and is committed to protecting your personal data.
-This notice will inform you as to how we collect, process and look after your personal data when you visit www.paye.com (“our site”) (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This notice will inform you as to how we collect, process and look after your personal data when you visit www.paye.com/PAYE.com APP (together meaning “our site/website”) (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 It is important that you read this privacy notice together with any other notices or policies we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements other notices and policies and is not intended to override them.